vvnraman/cppcon-2022-cpp-neovim/slides/40-cli.md

   `compile_commands.json` 📄

 Note:
-- I used `invoke` to run the cmake configure step.
-- Roughly speaking
-  - It creates an out of source build directory and `cd`s into it
-  - Then it runs cmake configure providing it a path to the vcpkg toolchain file
-- Below you can see what we get in the build directory.
+- This generates the following build folder.
 - The `vcpkg_installed` folder is where all the dependencies I've specified in `vcpkg.json` get installed.
-- We also have this file called `compile_commands.json`
+- We also have this file called `compile_commands.json`, whats that.

 <!-- next slide -->